CSStickyHeaderFlowLayout/CSStickyHeaderFlowLayout/README.md

 ## Updates

+- 0.2.10: Fixed issue because attributes were not copied and datasource might have been niled

 - 0.2.9: Remove Supplementry Header Layout Attribute to prevent crash when returning nil and while is CGSizeZero

 - 0.2.8: Fixed a visual issue when animating contentInsets #85 and crash when dragging cells #69